72squared/redpipe/docs/getting-started.rst

 In this example, the `foo` and `bar` variables are both `redpipe.Future` objects.
 They are empty until the `pipe.execute()` happens outside of the function.
 The `pipe.execute()`  called inside the `get_foo` function in this case is a `NestedPipeline`.
-It passes it's stack of commands to the parent pipeline.
+It passes its stack of commands to the parent pipeline.
 That's because we passed a pipeline object into the `get_foo` function.
 The function passed that into `redpipe.pipeline` and it returned a NestedPipeline to wrap the one passed in.